-A total of 108 unfamiliar male faces (54 individuals \times two emotional expressions) were classified based on ERP traces associated with their viewing.
+A total of 108 unfamiliar male faces (54 individuals x 2 emotional expressions) were classified based on ERP traces associated with their viewing.
 Specifically, spatiotemporal ERP patterns across bilateral occipitotemporal electrodes were averaged across participants and, then, evaluated for their ability to support facial identity discrimination.
-To assess the time course of individual face processing, classification was conducted across consecutive 10-ms temporal windows both within and across expression by training and testing the classifier on faces with the same or different expression.
+To assess the time course of individual face processing, classification was conducted across consecutive 10 ms temporal windows both within and across expression by training and testing the classifier on faces with the same or different expression.

-This analysis found significant levels of discrimination across extensive intervals (permutation test; q < 0.01).
-Specifically, across-expression classification evinced abovechance accuracy from 152 ms after stimulus presentation until the end of the epoch, with two peaks at 170 and 295 ms (see Fig. 2A for the group-based results).
-Withinexpression classification yielded a similar time course but consistently higher levels of accuracy and an earlier onset, at 140 ms, in agreement with the reliance on additional, lower-level image cues for this type of discrimination (In addition, an earlier interval of significance was found for across-expression classification between 0-5 ms; however, given its very early occurrence, its reduced amplitude and the absence of its replication by withinexpression classification we treat this data point as a false positive).
-Of note, for both types of classification we found that discrimination accuracy was maximized in the vicinity of the N170 component as identified by univariate analyses of ERP data (Fig. 1).
+This analysis found significant levels of discrimination across extensive intervals1 (permutation test; q<0.01).
+Specifically, across-expression classification evinced above-chance accuracy from 152 ms after stimulus presentation until the end of the epoch, with two peaks at 170 ms and 295 ms (see Fig 2a for the group-based results).
+Within-expression classification yielded a similar time course but consistently higher levels of accuracy and an earlier onset, at 140 ms, in agreement with the reliance on additional, lower-level image cues for this type of discrimination (In addition, an earlier interval of significance was found for across-expression classification between 0-5 ms; however, given its very early occurrence, its reduced amplitude and the absence of its replication by within-expression classification we treat this data point as a false positive).
+Of note, for both types of classification we found that discrimination accuracy was maximized in the vicinity of the N170 component as identified by univariate analyses of ERP data (see Fig 1).

 Following the approach described above group-based analyses were complemented next by single-participant analyses^m.
-These analyses confirmed the feasibility of facial identity discrimination from the data of single participants (see Fig. 2B for the results of a representative participant).
-However, discrimination levels were lower than in the group-based analyses, likely due to the lower SNR of single-participant ERPs and its impact on classification (Grootswagers et al., 2017).
+These analyses confirmed the feasibility of facial identity discrimination from the data of single participants (see Fig. 2b for the results of a representative participant).
+However, discrimination levels were lower than in the group-based analyses, likely due to the lower signal-to-noise ratio (SNR) of single-participant ERPs and its impact on classification (Grootswagers et al., 2017).
 Further, multiple intervals of discrimination emerged, as opposed to a single, uninterrupted one.

-Next, pattern classification was applied to temporally cumulative data by concatenating data points from all time bins between 50 and 650 ms after stimulus onset^{n-q}.
+Next, pattern classification was applied to temporally cumulative data by concatenating data points from all time bins between 50 ms - 650 ms after stimulus onset^{n-q}.
 The aim of this analysis was to maximize discrimination performance by concomitantly exploiting relevant information from all potentially relevant time points.
-Specifically, while the $\sim\!61$ -fold increase in pattern dimensionality (i.e., 12 electrodes \times 307 time bins) would, by itself, reduce the effectiveness of classification, we considered the possibility that any ensuing classification decrement may be offset by the use of complementary sources of information from different time points (Blankertz et al., 2011).
+Specifically, while the ~61-fold increase in pattern dimensionality (i.e., 12 electrodes x 307 time bins) would, by itself, reduce the effectiveness of classification, we considered the possibility that any ensuing classification decrement may be offset by the use of complementary sources of information from different time points (Blankertz et al., 2011).